brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

 A highlight of the trip came later that day.
 I had kayaked on six continents before, so I really wanted to complete the seventh.
 Unfortunately, there were only a handful of spaces and everyone wanted them.
 I emailed ahead, spoke to staff and the kayak guide before, but it all came down to a lottery.
 Thankfully, I was drawn in Group 2 meaning I could swap the second excursion for kayaking.
 Then when winds cancelled the kayaking that morning, I was somehow now in the only group that would get to go!

 We launched inside Deception Island, a horseshoe shaped collapsed volcano where the others would be doing an excursion to an abandoned whaling station.
 We left first with our guide Danny & I in singles, while the other four (all beginners) were in doubles.
 The lead guide Ben was to follow in a zodiac, but stayed by the ship for some reason.
 We paddled with seals, penguins and under huge cliffs full of petrels and albatros' for over an hour.
-We were guided to the narrow entrance of the horsehoe, to go outside the bay and explore the cliffs.
+We were guided to the narrow entrance of the horsehoe, to go outside the bay and explore more cliffs.

 <p align="center" width="100%">
     <img width="400" src="/images/ant3.jpg">